Mushroom Soup: The Citadel Years

-Mushroom Soup: The Citadel Years is an anthology album from The Stems, released in 2003 through Citadel Records.
-It is a collection of all the band's singles, songs from their debut EP, Love Will Grow - Rosebud Volume 1, previously unreleased demos and alternative song versions and a video for "Tears Me In Two".
+Mushroom Soup: The Citadel Years is an anthology album from the Stems, released in 2003 through Citadel Records.
+It is a collection of all the band's singles, songs from their debut EP, Love Will Grow - Rosebud Volume 1, previously unreleased demos and alternative song versions and a video for "Tears Me in Two".

-Tracks 1 & 4, 9–12, 14-18 were recorded at Shelter Studios, Perth by John Gailbraith, with Tracks 2 & 3, 5-8 recorded at Trafalgar Studios, Sydney produced by Rob Younger and engineered by Alan Thorne.
-Track 13 was recorded at Sound West Studios, Perth with John Gailbraith, mixed at Trafalgar Studios by Rob Younger and Alan Thorne, and Tracks 4,11 & 12 were re-mixed at Revolver Studios by Ben Glatzer and Dom Mariani.
+Tracks 1, 4, 9–12 and 14–18 were recorded at Shelter Studios, Perth by John Gailbraith, with tracks 2, 3 and 5–8 recorded at Trafalgar Studios, Sydney produced by Rob Younger and engineered by Alan Thorne.
+Track 13 was recorded at Sound West Studios, Perth with John Gailbraith, mixed at Trafalgar Studios by Rob Younger and Alan Thorne, and tracks 4, 11 and 12 were re-mixed at Revolver Studios by Ben Glatzer and Dom Mariani.